Opening a company bank account in 2018 is no longer a simple matter of walking into a bank, signing a form and the account is opened.

 Our below guide provides an overview of the Anti-Money Laundering regulations applicable to opening a company bank account and an outline of the information and documents you should expect to provide to the banks when applying to open an account for your new company.

-It is important to understand that all banks are required to comply with international Anti-Money Laundering regulations when opening company accounts.
-The banks are required to:
+All banks are required to comply with international Anti-Money Laundering regulations when opening new company accounts which require the banks to:

-The Hong Kong Monetary Authority requires all banks operating in Hong Kong to conduct account opening meetings in Hong Kong.
+It should be noted the Hong Kong Monetary Authority requires all banks operating in Hong Kong to conduct account opening meetings in Hong Kong.